zydxt/RPG-DiffusionMaster/README.md

+## Note:
+This extension is Not Being Actively Developed due to a shift in my personal focus and interests.
+Besides, there was no feature change in the original RPG-DiffusionMaster project recently.

 # RPG-DiffusionMaster Extension for Stable Diffusion WebUI

 This repository hosts an extension for [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that integrates the functionalities of [RPG-DiffusionMaster](https://github.com/YangLing0818/RPG-DiffusionMaster).
 It brings additional changes and enhancements, enabling users of WebUI to interact with RPG-DiffusionMaster more seamlessly.